openEDI/oedisi-example/README.md

 # SGIDAL-example

 1. Install the SGIDAL `componentframework` using `python setup.py develop` along with its dependencies.
-You'll also need the HELICS CLI and `pyarrow` in addition to the usual `matplotlib`, `numpy`, and `pandas`.
+You'll also need the HELICS CLI, `opendssdirect`, `pyarrow` in addition to the usual `matplotlib`, `numpy`, and `pandas`.
 ```
+pip install 'OpenDSSDirect.py[extras]'
 pip install git+https://github.com/GMLC-TDC/helics-cli.git@main
 pip install pyarrow
 ```
 2. Run `python test_full_systems.py` to initialize the system
 3. Run `helics run --path=test_system_runner.json`
 4. Analyze the results using `python post_analysis.py`

+## Troubleshooting

+If the simulation fails, you may **need** to kill the `helics_broker` manually before you can start a new simulation.

+When debugging, you should check the `.log` files for errors.
+Error code `-9` usually occurs when it is killed by the broker as opposed to failing.

 # Components